brandon-braner/little_blue/readme.md

 To setup a project simply create a directory and inside that directory create a toml file with the name `main.toml`.

 You will then create a new toml file for each repo you want to setup `repo.toml`.
-In the example below you wil see headers like
+In the example below you will see headers like
 `[repo.{reponame}]` in each header replace `{}` with the name of the repo.
 These are just here for unique identification.
 They can be anything but must be unique.